 The LINK student is trained as a peer mentor who will accompany a student with special needs to one of his/her classes.
 The LINK student will model and support appropriate social skills and behavior in the academic setting so that the student with special needs may meet success.
 Training requires time outside of the school schedule before the semester begins with on-going support provided throughout the semester.
-It does involve some lunch hours and after school activities.
-Other responsibilities include, but are not limited to, weekly online blogging, maintaining attendance records, using good communication skills, reviewing and reflecting on current issues and a final project.
+It does involve some lunch hours and after-school activities.
+Other responsibilities include, but are not limited to, weekly online blogging, maintaining attendance records, using good communication skills, reviewing, and reflecting on current issues and a final project.
 This is a graded class.
 This class may be taken more than once as each semester comes with its own set of HW/blogging topics.
 It is recommended that the Link student take this class for the full year.

-Math Courses Course Number Course Name Credits Grade Level Prerequisite Meets Requirements Of: HS2101 HS2102 Algebra I 1.0 9 None MMC HS2111 HS2112 Algebra I Essentials 1.0 9 Staff recommendation MMC HS2161 HS2162 Geometry 1.0 10 None MMC HS2181 HS2182 Geometry Essentials 1.0 10 Staff recommendation MMC HS2661 HS2662 Honors Algebra II 1.0 10 B or better in Geometry & Alg I AND Teacher recommendation MMC HS2671 HS2672 Algebra II 1.0 11,12 C or better in both semesters of Algebra I or teacher recommendation MMC HS2681 HS2682 Algebra II A 1.0 11,12 Credit in both semesters of Algebra I MMC HS2691 HS2692 Algebra II B 1.0 12 Credit in Algebra II A MMC HS2711 College Math & Trigonometry 1.0 11,12 C- or better in both semesters of Algebra II or; teacher recommendation required 4 th year math experience HS2701 HS2702 Pre-Calculus 1.0 11,12 C or better in both semesters of Algebra II MMC HS2751 HS2752 AP Calculus 1.0 11,12 B or better in both semester of Pre-Calculus MMC HS2551 HS2552 Consumer Math 1.0 11,12 Completion of 9-10 grades 4 th year math experience
+Math Courses Course Number Course Name Credits Grade Level Prerequisite Meets Requirements Of: HS2101 HS2102 Algebra I 1.0 9 None MMC HS2111 HS2112 Algebra I Essentials 1.0 9 Teacher approval MMC HS2161 HS2162 Geometry 1.0 10 None MMC HS2181 HS2182 Geometry Essentials 1.0 10 Teacher approval MMC HS2661 HS2662 Honors Algebra II 1.0 10,11 B or better in Geometry & Alg I AND Teacher recommendation MMC HS2671 HS2672 Algebra II 1.0 11,12 C or better in both semesters of Algebra I or teacher approval MMC HS2681 HS2682 Algebra II Essentials 1.0 11,12 Credit in both semesters of Algebra I MMC HS2711 College Math & Trigonometry 1.0 11,12 C- or better in both semesters of Algebra II or; teacher approval 4 th year math experience HS2701 HS2702 Pre-Calculus 1.0 11,12 C or better in both semesters of Algebra II MMC HS2751 HS2752 AP Calculus 1.0 11,12 B or better in both semester of Pre-Calculus MMC HS2551 HS2552 Consumer Math 1.0 11,12 Completion of 9-10 grades 4 th year math experience